ozzie-lam/rebyte-docs/builders-guide/use-cases/knowledge-based-chatbot.md

 <figure><img src=".gitbook/assets/knowledge-chatbot-1.img" alt=""><figcaption></figcaption></figure>

 In `RETRIEVALS`, choose the `Knowlegde` you created above.
-Click ` un TestCases`.
-If there's no problem with the test, you can deploy the agent.Agent。 For more details, please check the Agent section.
+Click ` run TestCases`.
+If there's no problem with the test, you can deploy the agent.
+For more details, please check the Agent section.

 ## Create Apps